TOLDOTECHNIK/TTBOUNCE/README.md

 ####Example
 switch.setActiveLow();

 ### setDebounceInterval(unsigned int interval)
 Sets the time in which the debouncing happens.
-Default will be 10ms
+Default: 10ms

 Take a higher interval if there is digital noise on the pin.